Michael734999/watch-wise/README.md

 - Redux: A global state management tool for handling global state.
 - Vite: A next-generation, fast, and highly optimized build tool.
 - Chakra UI: A component library that provides customizable and accessible UI elements for faster development.
-- TMDB API: Used for sending emails directly from the frontend (optional integration).
+- TMDB API: Used for fetching movie data.

 # Run Locally